Tripartite entanglement in mixed-spin triangle trimmer: Introduction

-This study focuses on a mixed spin-($1/2,1/2,1$) trimer system with two distinct, yet isotropic, exchange interaction constants and non-conserved magnetization due to non-uniform $g$-factors.
-In our previous work we have examined properties of a bipartite entanglement for this system \cite{mer}.
+This study focuses on a mixed spin-($1/2,1/2,1$) trimmer system with two distinct, yet isotropic, exchange interaction constants and non-conserved magnetization due to non-uniform $g$-factors.
+In our previous work we examined the properties of a bipartite entanglement for this system \cite{mer,zh}.
 In this work we are going to investigate the tripartite entanglement of the system with the aid of the tripartite negativity measure.
-We analyze the dependence of negativity on various system parameters, including exchange interaction constants, non-conserved magnetization, and external magnetic field.
+We analyse the dependence of negativity on various system parameters, including exchange interaction constants, non-conserved magnetization, and external magnetic field.
 A comparative analysis is conducted between the scenario involving non-conserved magnetization and the case with homogeneous $g$-factors.
-The investigation encompass several exchange interaction constants configurations:
+The investigation encompasses several exchange interaction constants configurations:

-A ferromagnetic interaction case ($J_1<0$, $J_2<0$), a scenario with two antiferromagnetic interactions $(J_1=J_2>0, J_2>J_1>0)$ and two mixed cases combining ferromagnetic and antiferromagnetic interactions($J_1>0,J_2<0$ and $J_1<0,J_2>0$)
+A ferromagnetic interaction case ($J_1<0$, $J_2<0$), a scenario with two antiferromagnetic interactions $(J_1=J_2>0$, $J_2>J_1>0)$ and two mixed cases combining ferromagnetic and antiferromagnetic interactions($J_1>0$, $J_2<0$ and $J_1<0$, $J_2>0$).

 The paper is organized as follows.
-In the Second section we introduce the quantum spin model and present its exact spectrum and eigenstates.
-The next Third section devoted to tripartite negativity.
-In the section IV we calculate tripartite negativity and present the plots of its magnetic field behaviour.
-The paper ends with Conclusion.
+In the second section we introduce the quantum spin model and present its exact spectrum and eigenstates.
+The next third section is devoted to tripartite negativity.
+In section~\ref{sec4} we calculate tripartite negativity and present the plots of its magnetic field behaviour.
+The paper ends with conclusion.